kennethjiang/OctoPrint-Slicer/extras/slicer.md

 ---
 layout: plugin

 id: slicer
-title: OctoPrint-Slicer
+title: Full-featured Slicer
-description: A full-blown GUI to slice model
+description: A full-blown GUI-based slicer.
+Rotate and scale model; set layer height and other critical parameters.
 author: Kenneth Jiang
 license: AGPLv3

-# TODO
-date: today's date in format YYYY-MM-DD, e.g. 2015-04-21
+# today's date in format YYYY-MM-DD, e.g.
+date: 2016-09-22

 homepage: https://github.com/kennethjiang/OctoPrint-Slicer
 source: https://github.com/kennethjiang/OctoPrint-Slicer
 archive: https://github.com/kennethjiang/OctoPrint-Slicer/archive/master.zip

-# TODO set this to true if your plugin uses the dependency_links setup parameter to include
+# set this to true if your plugin uses the dependency_links setup parameter to include
 # library versions not yet published on PyPi.
 SHOULD ONLY BE USED IF THERE IS NO OTHER OPTION!
 follow_dependency_links: false

-# TODO
 tags:
-- a list
-- of tags
+- slicer
-- that apply
+- gcode
-- to your plugin
+- stl
-- (take a look at the existing plugins for what makes sense here)

-# TODO
 screenshots:
-- url: url of a screenshot
-  alt: alt-text of a screenshot
-  caption: caption of a screenshot
-- url: url of another screenshot
+- url: /assets/img/plugins/slicer/screenshot1.png
-  alt: alt-text of another screenshot
+  alt: Slicer plugin screenshot
-  caption: caption of another screenshot
+  caption: Slicer plugin screenshot
-- ...

-# TODO
-featuredimage: url of a featured image for your plugin
+featuredimage: /assets/img/plugins/slicer/screenshot1.png

 compatibility:
   # list of compatible versions, for example 1.2.0.
 If left empty no specific version requirement will be assumed